Balto II: Wolf Quest

 Balto II: Wolf Quest is a 2002 American direct-to-video animated adventure film produced and directed by Phil Weinstein.
 It is the sequel to Universal Pictures/Amblin Entertainment's 1995 Northern animated film Balto.
+Balto II: Wolf Quest was released by Universal Studios Home Video on February 19, 2002.

 Plot

 A few months after his heroic journey, Balto mated with Jenna, and they now have a new family of six puppies in Alaska.
 Five of their puppies resemble their husky mother, while one pup, named Aleu, inherits her wolfdog father's features.
 When the puppies reach eight weeks old, all but Aleu are adopted into new homes.
 Her wild animal appearance deters potential adopters, leaving her to live with her father.

 A year later when she is grown, Aleu is almost killed by a hunter who mistakes her for a wild wolf.
 Balto tells Aleu the truth about her wolf heritage, causing her to run away, hoping to find her place in the world.
 Balto then goes out into the Alaskan wilderness to find her.
 At the same time, Balto has been struggling with strange dreams of a raven and a pack of wolves, and he cannot understand their meaning.
 Balto resolves to find the meaning of these dreams as he searches for Aleu.
-His friends Boris, Muk, and Luk attempt to join him, but after they are halted by some unknown force, they realize that this journey is meant only for the father and daughter themselves.
+His friends Boris, Muk, and Luk attempt to join him, but after they are halted by some unknown force, they realize that this journey is meant only for the father and daughter themselves, making them unable to join the journey to ensure Balto is completely alone.

 Taking refuge in a cave, Aleu meets the field mouse Muru, who explains that Aleu should not be ashamed of her lineage, which tells her what she is but not who she is.
 Muru reveals himself to be Aleu's spirit guide and tells her to go on a journey of self-discovery.
 Balto and Aleu reunite when he saves her from the grizzly bear and reconcile, and find their way to the ocean, where they are attacked by a group of starving Northwestern wolves led by Niju, an arrogant and vicious wolf.